 Interrupt requests start when the MTF or ERROR FLAG (enabled by CM9) generate ENABLE API RQ, which in turn sets the INT flip-flop.
-INT enables the I/O SYNC pulse to set API RQ; API RQ remains set if there are no higher priority requests and sends the PROG INT RQ (interrupt request) to the processor.
-The API GR pulse (priority grant) then transfers the core location address of the program sub-routine unique to the tape control to the processor.
-The API GR also resets the interrupt request (INT) flip-flop.
+INT enables the I/O SYNC pulse to set API RQ; API RQ remains set if there are no high priority requests and sends the PROG INT RQ (interrupt request) to the processor.
+The API GR pulse (priority grant) then transfers the core location address of the program subroutine unique to the tape control to the processor.